MetalShellImpaler/IT-Operations-Shell-Scripts/README.md

 ```
 IT-Operations-Shell-Scripts/
 ├── Boot to windows enterprise/        # Windows Enterprise deployment tools
-├── Deployment_Scripts/                # Scripts for deploying applications and configuring system settings
+├── Deployment_Scripts/                # Scripts for deploying apps and configuring system settings
 ├── Diagnostics and Sysinformation/    # System information gathering tools
 ├── Generate hardware hash and upload it to Intune/  # Intune enrollment automation
 ├── IT shell-scripts/                  # General purpose IT shell scripts